codacy/docs/docs/codacy-api/examples/creating-project-api-tokens-programmatically.md

 ## Example: Creating a project API token for a single repository

-This example creates new project API token for a repository and outputs the new token string.
+This example creates a new project API token for a repository and outputs the new token string.

 The example script: